aiman-al-masoud/cinciarellang/README.md

 Its main features include:

-* Out-of-the-box support for deep and immutable copies of objects📋🧊
+* Deep and immutable copies of objects📋🧊
 * Pure and impure functions λ x ➜ x
 * Terse and sugary high-level syntax 🍭🍬
 * Support for Java classes and objects ☕